-- 5.1 Appendix 2, Part A, details the Prudential Indicators in relation to affordability for the next three years. - 5.2 With regard to the GRA the net financing costs in 2017-18 have increased compared to previous years.
-This is due to the borrowing requirement on the building of the Greenwood Business Centre commercial units and the purchase of the Wheatsheaf Walks retail units.
-MRP provision has been made for both of these developments in line with the Council's policy.
-Both of these schemes are expected to generate a surplus when all income and expenditure is taken into account.
-The HRA's position is largely determined by the debt costs associated with the self-financing payment. - 5.3 The incremental impact on the Council Tax as a result of the capital programme is estimated to be nil as although there may be some borrowing in the future, for example invest to save schemes, these would be progressed only if the business case demonstrated that they had at least a neutral effect on the revenue position.
-The Government have introduced a policy whereby HRA rental levels have to be reduced by 1% per annum over the next four years, and consequently the HRA capital programme will not have a direct effect on the rental levels that are charged. - 5.4 Appendix 2, Table 5, details the Indicators with regard to future capital expenditure and the capital financing requirement.
-The Council's three year capital programme is discussed elsewhere on the agenda, as such, the figures presented are in line with those previously reported to Members at Cabinet in January 2018, and will be updated to reflect the decisions made at this Council meeting. - 5.5 The capital financing requirement measures the Council's underlying need to borrow for a capital purpose.
+- 5.1 The three year prudential indicators reported have been expanded to reflect the new regulations in this area, as explained in the background section of this report. - 5.2 The first new PI reported is gross debt to net service expenditure for the GRA.
+The purpose of this PI is to show the amount of gross borrowing in the context of the size and financial strength to the Council as demonstrated by a proxy, this being the net service expenditure.
+At the current time the GRA has no gross borrowing however the Council has approved the Skelmersdale Town Centre development that is likely to require a level of borrowing to finance the scheme.
+The amount of borrowing and when it is to be incurred is still unclear.
+The PI has assumed that an amount will be required in financial year 20-21.
+There are no other approvals that have been approved by Council but there are future plans for a Development Company and the rebuild of the Leisure Centres.
+Both of these schemes will be reported to Members and approval levels sought.
+Once these are known they will then be part of the PI reported.
+It is worth explaining that this PI is a good broad indicator of risk exposure when undertaking borrowing.
+The level reported should not be considered in isolation as each scheme that the Council approves will be subject to a detailed business case analysis and discounted cash flow, if appropriate.
+Hence, each scheme will be reported in detail and scrutinised accordingly. - 5.3 The second PI reported is void levels of Commercial Assets.
+Clearly this PI shows that if we have high occupancy levels that the resultant income streams should be more secure.
+Avoiding vacancies is important not just from an income generating point but also the ability to have tenants to levy the service charges thereon and to avoid empty business rates liability that the unit may be subject to. - 5.4 The commercial income levels PI is based upon actual performance and forecast for the current 2018-19 financial year.
+The purpose of this PI is to show the trend of the income levels being achieved. - 5.5 With regard to the GRA the net financing costs are forecast to decrease as investment returns are projected to increase as a result of forecast Bank of England (BoE) base rate increases. - 5.6 The incremental impact on the Council Tax as a result of the capital programme is estimated to be nil as although there may be some borrowing in the future, for example invest to save schemes, these would be progressed only if the business case demonstrated that they had at least a neutral effect on the revenue position.
+The Government have introduced a policy whereby HRA rental levels have to be reduced by 1% per annum over the next four years, and consequently the HRA capital programme will not have a direct effect on the rental levels that are charged.

+- 5.7 Appendix 2, Table 5, details the Indicators with regard to future capital expenditure and the capital financing requirement.
+The Council's three year capital programme is discussed elsewhere on the agenda, as such, the figures presented are in line with those previously reported to Members and will be updated to reflect the decisions made at this Council meeting. - 5.8 The capital financing requirement measures the Council's underlying need to borrow for a capital purpose.
 As a key indicator of prudence the Prudential Code states: